JackBolitho/AlgoViz/README.md

 # AlgoViz
 This project is a work in progress generalized algorithm visualizer.
 We are currently focusing on dynamic programming (DP) algorithms, and finding the best ways to visualize them intuitively for pedagogical use.
-We start by looking at a DP solution to subset sum, a problem that asks: given an array of nonnegative integers A and a goal nonnegative integer B, does there exist a subset of A such that the sum of all the elements is B?
+We start by looking at a DP solution to subset sum, a problem that asks: given an array of nonnegative integers A and a goal nonnegative integer B, does there exist a subset of A such that the sum of all the elements in the subset is B?

 ## DP Matrix Representation
 Watch as the algorithm first iterates through the base cases, then through the recurrence.
 Hovering over an entry reveals how a retrieval algorithm could recollect a valid subset.
 Clicking on an entry shows the subproblems that that entry relied on.